Antonboom/testifylint/README.md

 [http.HandlerFunc](https://pkg.go.dev/net/http#HandlerFunc)), because handlers run in a separate [service goroutine](https://cs.opensource.google/go/go/+/refs/tags/go1.22.3:src/net/http/server.go;l=2782;drc=1d45a7ef560a76318ed59dfdb178cecd58caf948) that services the HTTP connection.
 Terminating these goroutines can lead to undefined behaviour and difficulty debugging tests.
 You can turn off the check using the `--go-require.ignore-http-handlers` flag.

+Indirect callbacks, such as `go callback()` or `wg.Go(callback)`, are not supported.

 P.S.
 Look at [testify's issue](https://github.com/stretchr/testify/issues/772), related to assertions in the goroutines.